 And difference it's making

-As well as providing data to organisations like The Office for National Statistics and The National Institute for Health and Care Excellence, the National Cancer Registration Service works with all the prominent UK cancer charities, many of whom fund their own research projects.
+We provide anonymous data to organisations like The Office for National Statistics and The National Institute for Health and Care Excellence.
+We work with charities and academic institutions to carry out research projects.

 We are also working with The Cancer Vanguard sites, which are The Christie NHS Foundation Trust, The Royal Marsden NHS Foundation Trust, and University College London Hospitals NHS Foundation Trust to find new ways to visualise a patient’s care pathway.
 This will help doctors see what care their patient has received.

 You can learn more about the different partners we work with here.

 To receive regular updates about our work, you can sign up to our monthly newsletter.